opnuub/iac-riscv-cw-24/Michael.md

 ### 1.3 Testing and Validation

-To ensure the correctness and reliability of the designs, I meticulously wrote unit test benches for most of the majority component in the design.
-These test benches simulated various scenarios and edge cases, allowing me to identify and rectify any issues before integrate it in the design.
-The process of testing and validation was iterative, with each iteration bringing us closer to a fully functional and efficient CPU.
+To ensure the correctness and reliability of the designs, I meticulously wrote unit test benches for the majority of the components in the design.
+This was achieved by creating a modular_tb.sv file to simulate the input signals and behavior of the submodules and a corresponding modular_tb.cpp file to design Google Test functions.
+These test benches simulated various scenarios and edge cases, enabling me to identify and rectify issues before integrating the components into the design.
+The testing and validation process was iterative, with each iteration bringing us closer to a fully functional and efficient CPU.

-- Register File Test:
+- Register File Test: Reset & ReadWrite & ZeroRegisterBehavior
 ![alt text](Cache/images/BenchReg.jpg)
-- Branch Test
+- Branch Test: Test all Branch Instructions
 ![alt text](Cache/images/BenchBranch.jpg)
-- Data Memory Test
+- Data Memory Test: ReadWrite & Reset
 ![alt text](Cache/images/BenchDmem.jpg)
-- PC Unit Test
+- PC Unit Test: Test all Jump Instructions
 ![alt text](Cache/images/BenchPC.jpg)
-- ALU Test
+- ALU Test: Test all ALU Instructions
 ![alt text](Cache/images/BenchALU.jpg)

-Evidence in this folder Under the Branch PC&Instmem: [Link]
+Evidence of the old testbench files in this folder: [Link]

 ## 2. Cache System Design and Implementation Analysis